christianbirchler-org/sdc-testing-competition/COMPETITION.md

 ## Competition Guidelines
 There are no major limitations for the implementation of a test selection approach.
 The competitors have only to implement the provided interfaces (`competition.proto`) and ensure that their tool works inside a Docker container.

+The participants have to generate first the interface stubs using the `protoc` compile to generate the code based on the interface specification in the `competition.proto` file.

 In `tools/sample_tool` is a sample implementation of a trivial test selector.
 It starts a gRPC server and provides implementations of the interfaces.
 Furthermore, the sample tool also provides a `Dockerfile` to run it inside a container.